joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/01/opinion/latino-vote-midterms-2022.html?searchResultPosition=1

 **George Floyd’s Girlfriend Says Opioid Addiction Was a Struggle They Shared**\
-`The testimony was partly an effort by the prosecution to show that Mr. Floyd had a high tolerance for fentanyl, which could undercut the defense’s argument that he died of a drug overdose.`\
+`The testimony was partly an effort by the prosecution to show that Mr. Floyd had a high tolerance for fentanyl, which could undercut any argument that he died of a drug overdose.`\
 https://nytimes.com/2021/04/01/us/george-floyd-girlfriend-courteney-ross.html?searchResultPosition=2

 **Biden Seeks to Use Infrastructure Plan to Address Racial Inequities**\